-The Clerkship Program is a full-time commitment and 100% attendance at all assigned learning experiences is expected.
-This is to include all scheduled clinical assignments, didactic sessions, evening, weekend, and overnight call, and associated lectures.
+The Third Year Clerkship and Fourth Year Program is a full-time commitment and 100% attendance at all assigned learning experiences is expected.
+This is to include all scheduled clinical assignments including evening, weekend, and overnight call, and associated educational sessions (e.g., lectures, small group teaching sessions).